Mediaeval Time

 Option c – Kurrams, Nadus, Valanadus, Mandalams

-In the Chola polity, the ruler was revered almost like a deity.
+In the Chola Polity, the ruler was revered almost like a deity.
 Which of the following did not support this Devaraja concept?

 (a) The main idol in temples was named after the king